Two-sided expansions of monoids: The main result

-We now make a general definition.
-Let $R$ be a set of admissible relations on ${\mathcal{FR}}(M')$.
-We define $\overline{R}$ to be the set of inverse monoid relations, which are images of relations in $R$ in ${\mathcal{FI}}(M'')$.
-We define ${\mathcal{FI}}_R(M)$ to be the inverse monoid generated by $M''$ subject to relations $\overline{R}$ and call it the {\em free inverse monoid over} $M$ {\em with respect to relations} $R$.

-Standard arguments imply that the premorphism $\iota\colon M\to {\mathcal{FI}}_R(M)$, given by $m\mapsto [m]$, is universal amongst all premorphisms obeying relations $\overline{R}$ from $M$ to inverse monoids.
-In particular, an analogue of Proposition \ref{prop:universal} holds true.

-\begin{remark} {\em The premorphism $\iota$ above is not injective in general.
-For example, an easy calculation shows that if $M$ is a rectangular band with the identity element added then ${\mathcal{FI}}(M)$ is always two-element. } \end{remark} \begin{remark} {\em It is immediate from the definition that if $M$ is an inverse monoid, ${\mathcal{FI}}(M)$ is isomorhic to $M$.
-In particular, one can not expect ${\mathcal{FI}}_R(M)$ to be in general $F$-inverse or $E$-unitary.
-There is no analogue of Proposition \ref{prop:expansion} either (because a monoid, being a special case of a restriction monoid, is not in general an inverse monoid).
+\begin{remark} {\em The premorphism $\iota_{{\mathcal{FI}}_R(M)}$ is not injective in general.
+For example, an easy calculation shows that if $M$ is a rectangular band with the identity element added then ${\mathcal{FI}}_{R_m}(M)$ is two-element. } \end{remark} \begin{remark} {\em It is immediate by the definition that if $M$ is an inverse monoid, ${\mathcal{FI}}_{R_m}(M)$ is isomorhic to $M$.
+Thus one can not expect ${\mathcal{FI}}_R(M)$ to be in general $F$-inverse or \mbox{$E$-unitary}.
+There is no analogue of Proposition \ref{prop:expansion} either.
+(The difference with the respective property of ${\mathcal{FR}}_R(M)$ is essentially because the maximum reduced image of the {\em inverse monoid} ${\mathcal{FI}}_R(M)$ is a {\em group}, and thus can not be just monoid $M$, as it is for ${\mathcal{FR}}_R(M)$.)
 In particular, the functor ${\mathcal{FI}}_R$ {\em is not} an expansion}. \end{remark}

-Similarly to as in the restriction setting, for any set $R$ of admissible relations, ${\mathcal{FI}}_R(M)$ is a quotient of ${\mathcal{FI}}_{pm}(M)$ and ${\mathcal{FI}}(M)$ is a quotient of ${\mathcal{FI}}_R(M)$.
-In the following example we present some important intermediate quotients, which are reminiscent of the restriction monoids from Example \ref{ex:expansions}.